-If you have a beautifully finished basement that is nicely converted into the perfect space to relax and unwind with gorgeous carpets, latest electronics and more, then you definitely need a sump pump installed.
+If you have a beautifully finished basement that is nicely converted into the perfect space to relax and unwind with gorgeous carpets, the latest electronics and more, then you definitely need a sump pump installed.

 If you live somewhere that has lots of extreme weather such as frequent heavy rain or snow or if your existing pump is 6 years old or more as they will usually last up to 10 years.

-In order to get the most out of your pump, it is vitally important that they receive a regular service to keep them working efficiently and prevent any unwanted build up.
+In order to get the most out of your pump, it is vitally important that they receive a regular service to keep them working efficiently and prevent any unwanted buildup.